ereverman/BIO440Bioinformatics/5_CommandLine_BLAST.md

   * Creating separate environments that cater to specific analyses
   * Avoiding discrepancies between incompatible packages (python 2 vs 3)
   * Creating a snapshot of the versions of software used in an analysis.
+* Go here to check for packages: https://anaconda.org/anaconda/repo
+* There isn't a blast package available for windows (and many other genomics packages) so we will make a practice environment

-* Create a new environment for BLAST:
+* Create a new environment for python2.7:

 ```
 conda create -n blast_env --yes
 # provides information on where to find your conda environments